Jeremiah S. Black: Early life

-Jeremiah S. Black was born on January 10, 1810, in Stony Creek, Pennsylvania, near Glades, Pennsylvania.
+Jeremiah S. Black was born on January 10, 1810, in Stony Creek, Pennsylvania, near Dauphin, Pennsylvania.
 He was the son of Representative Henry Black and Mary (Sullivan) Black.
 Jeremiah Black was largely self-educated before beginning to study law with Chauncey Forward.
 He was admitted to the Pennsylvania bar before he was 21.
-He gradually became one of the leading American lawyers, and was a member of the Pennsylvania Supreme Court (1851–57), serving as Chief Justice (1851–54).
+He gradually became one of the leading American lawyers, and was a member of the Pennsylvania Supreme Court (1851–1857), serving as Chief Justice (1851–1854).

 James Buchanan's Cabinet (1857–1861)

 In 1857, he joined the administration of James Buchanan as the Attorney General.
 In this capacity, he successfully contested the validity of the California land claims to about 19,000 square miles (49,000 km2) of land, fraudulently alleged to have been granted to land-grabbers and others by the Mexican government prior to the close of the Mexican–American War.

 When Secretary of State Lewis Cass resigned in December 1860, Black was appointed to replace him, serving from December 17, 1860, to the end of Buchanan's term on March 4, 1861.
 Black successfully urged the appointment of Edwin M. Stanton as his successor as Attorney General.

 Black was perhaps the most influential of President Buchanan's official advisers too, during the secession crisis.
 He denied the constitutionality of secession, and urged that Fort Sumter be properly reinforced and defended.
-However, he also argued that a state could not be legally coerced by the Federal government.
+However, he argued that a state could not be legally coerced by the Federal government.

 On February 5, 1861, President Buchanan nominated him for a seat on the Supreme Court of the United States; but a February 21 motion to proceed to consider the nomination was defeated 25–26, and it lapsed at the end of the 36th Congress.
 Subsequently, Black was named Reporter of Decisions of the Supreme Court of the United States, a position he held for two years.
 After publishing the reports for 1861 and 1862 (U.S. 66–67), he resigned and devoted himself almost exclusively to his private law practice.